-We propose to evaluate markers of inflammation, hemolysis, and endothelial activation in a randomized clinical trial in which client-owned dogs with primary immune-mediate hemolytic anemia (IMHA) would receive fresh (stored <7 days) or old (stored 21-28 days) RBCs.
-If we document that transfusion of “older” RBCs to dogs with IMHA is associated with an increased inflammatory response, as well as increased morbidity and mortality, this study will have a significant impact on canine health and veterinary blood banks by changing our current transfusion practice; that is, by providing “fresh” rather than “older” RBCs to anemic canine patients.
+We propose to evaluate markers of inflammation, hemolysis, and endothelial activation in a randomized clinical trial in which client-owned dogs with primary immune-mediated hemolytic anemia (IMHA) and immune-mediated thrombocytopenia (IMT) would receive fresh (stored <7 days) or old (stored 21-28 days) RBCs.
+If we document that transfusion of “older” RBCs to dogs with IMHA and IMT is associated with an increased inflammatory response, this study would provide the basis for a larger multi-center study to evaluate the effect of duration of RBC storage on morbidity and mortality in anemic canine patients, potentially changing our current transfusion practice.

 Transfusion of RBCs stored ≥ 14 days may be associated with increased rates of infection, thrombosis, morbidity, and mortality in hospitalized human patients, especially those with trauma, after surgery, or in an ICU.

-Our choice of enrolling dogs with IMHA to evaluate potential adverse effects of “old” RBC transfusions is based on:
+Our choice of enrolling dogs with IMHA and IMT to evaluate potential adverse effects of “old” RBC transfusions is based on:

 - A retrospective study of 3,187 canine patients that received RBC transfusions at MJR VHUP, in which a logistic regression model indicated that for dogs with hemolysis (n=514), 89% of which had immune-mediated hemolytic anemia, longer duration of PRBC storage was a negative risk factor for survival; for every 7 day increase in storage, there was a 0.79 lesser odds of 30 day survival (95% CI 0.64-0.97; P=0.025).